 Imagine telling someone: “I’m going to be taking you on a long, dangerous, and difficult trip.
 There will be times you are likely to be very uncomfortable, and there may be terrible storms.
-I’m not going to tell you where we are going, why we are going, when we are going, or how we will get there.
+I’m not going to tell you where we are going, why we are going, where we are going, or how we will get there.
 Just TRUST ME. “

 How do you think that would make anyone feel?

 In organizations, when a leader is implementing organizational change – when a boss is making major decisions that will affect employees – it doesn’t work to say “just trust me.”

 Like frightened children, people will come up with all kinds of reasons to resist and refuse why they do not want to come along on the trip – even if it’s a good one!

 Most of us, do not want to take trips into the unknown and without a destination.

 Telling people “just trust me” is naiveté at its worst.

 It shows an enormous amount of disrespect, sometimes even dishonesty.
 And, maybe even delusional!